 Prepare vegetables stock: boil vegetables (except of potatoes) and mushroom in a big pot.

-After another 30 minutes pour stirred sourdough.
+After another 30 minutes pour stirred sour soup starter.
 Let the flavor mix for 15 minutes.

-Add horseradish and cream, first stir them with a cup of soup, then pour it to the pot.
+Add horseradish and cream, first stir them in a cup of soup, then pour it to the pot.

 Add salt and pepper and marjoram.